-- 1) This calculation assumes that the duration to construct those facilities required for an Interim Deliverability Interconnection or Energy Only interconnection (as applicable) for the Generating Facility until the applicable DNUs are completed. - 2) The construction durations shown represent the estimated amount of time needed to design, procure, and construct the facilities with the start date of the duration based on the effective date of the GIA; and necessarily include timely receipt of all required information and written authorizations to proceed ("ATP"), and timely receipt of construction payments and financial security postings and other milestones. - 3) The IC-requested dates are specified in the Generating Facility's IR and/or Attachment B. Actual ISD, Initial Synchronization Date, and COD will depend on licensing, engineering, detailed design, and construction requirements to interconnect the Generating Facility after the GIA has been executed or filed at the FERC for acceptance.
+This calculation assumes that the duration to construct those facilities required for an Interim Deliverability Interconnection or Energy Only interconnection (as applicable) for the Generating Facility until the applicable DNUs are completed.

+- 2) The construction durations shown represent the estimated amount of time needed to design, procure, and construct the facilities with the start date of the duration based on the effective date of the GIA; and necessarily include timely receipt of all required information and written authorizations to proceed ("ATP"), and timely receipt of construction payments and financial security postings and other milestones. - 3) The IC-requested dates are specified in the Generating Facility's IR and/or Attachment B. Actual ISD, Initial Synchronization Date, and COD will depend on licensing, engineering, detailed design, and construction requirements to interconnect the Generating Facility after the GIA has been executed or filed at the FERC for acceptance.
 Table L.1 provides SCE's preliminary estimated achievable ISD and COD for the Generating Facility. - 4) Assumes that GIA is tendered after the Transmission Plan Deliverability ("TPD") allocation results are disclosed.

+2. ISD Conclusion

-SCE can reasonably tender a filed at FERC no later than Table L.1.
-The draft GIA should be executed and/or and will include the earliest ISD and COD as identified in Annual Reassessment and and TPD allocation 9 (due ost, or schedule requirements that come out of ISO's will be reflected in a vise the draft GIA (if under negotiation) or amend the GIA
+SCE can reasonably tender a draft GIA by May 2021.
+The draft GIA should be executed and/or filed at FERC no later than August 2021 and will include the earliest ISD and COD as identified in Table L.1.

+The ISO will perform its and TPD allocation9 (due April 2021).
+Any changes in scope, cost, or schedule requirements that come out of ISO's Annual Reassessment and the set of the draft GIA (if under negotiation) or amend the GIA (if already executed).

-M. TIMING OF FULL CAPACITY DELIVERABILITY STATUS, INTERIM DELIVERABILITY STATUS, AREA CONSTRAINTS, AND OPERATIONAL INFORMATION requested FCDS is dependent on the completion of DNUs identified below in this report, which may be updated in any subsequent annual reassessment.
+M. TIMING OF FULL CAPACITY DELIVERABILITY STATUS, INTERIM DELIVERABILITY STATUS, AREA CONSTRAINTS, AND OPERATIONAL INFORMATION

+The Generating Facility would be granted its requested FCDS only if the Generating Facility receives TPD allocation in the forthcoming TPD Allocation Study Process.
+Furthermore, timing of obtaining the requested FCDS is dependent on the completion of DNUs identified below in this report, which may be updated in any subsequent annual reassessment.
 Until such time that these DNUs are completed and placed in-service, the Generating Facility may be granted Interim Deliverability Status based on annual system availability.
 The sections below provide a discussion of the timing of FCDS, Interim Deliverability Status, Area Constraints, and Operational Information.